 1. On your iPhone, go to Settings.

-2. Now, select your Apple ID at the top of the page.
+2. Select your Apple ID at the top of the page.

 3. Choose iCloud from the menu.
 You can manage all of your iCloud storage from here, as well as enable backup for other apps.